ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 The [resources](resources) directory contains the JavaScript source files as well as the LESS files which are compiled into CSS files for the website.

-The [public](public) directory contains HTML template files, assets like fonts, compiled JS and CSS files, as well as translation files and all dependencies resolved by `bower`.
+The [public](public) directory contains HTML template files, assets like fonts, compiled JS and CSS files, as well as translation files and all dependencies resolved by `npm`, which are copied by `grunt`.

 ## Compiling and Installing